jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * In `Plots.jl` for keyword arguments many aliases are used, allowing for shorter calling patterns for experienced users.

 Many, but not all, of the aliases are available.
-(The shorter ones are not, as they are as cryptic as magic arguments and more work to type.)
+(The shorter ones are not, as they seem as cryptic as magic arguments and more work to type.)

 * In `Plots.jl` some arguments encompass magic [arguments](https://docs.juliaplots.org/latest/attributes/#magic-arguments) for setting many related arguments at the same time.